Using TensorBoard in Instances

 - Profiling TensorFlow programs

-In TIR, user you can add TensorBoard to their notebook by selecting it in the Add-ons
+In E2E, user you can add TensorBoard to their Instance by selecting it in the Add-ons menu

-either during notebook creation or in the overview section of the notebook.
+either during creation or in the overview section.

-To use TensorBoard in notebooks, user need to select it in the Add-ons list and then launch TensorBoard in the notebook.
+To use TensorBoard in E2E, user need to select it in the Add-ons list and then launch TensorBoard in the Instance.
 Just selecting the add-on or just launching TensorBoard without selecting it in the add-ons will not work.

-If notebook does not have TensorBoard installed, user can install it by running the following command in your notebook:
+If Instance does not have TensorBoard installed, user can install it by running the following commands:

 Installation